 Customers will look for value in different ways during financial stress.
 They will buy home brands for daily shopping and hold off on replacing bigger items to get more value out of them.
 They however also want to treat themselves and the right message may persuade them to buy.
 Maybe not immediately, but definitely in the future when the Corona virus impact abides.

-Knowing your buyers and how to target them with your message is essential
+Knowing your buyers and how to target them is essential

 There are four types of buyers, each with their own likely buying response during an economic downturn.
 I sourced these from a 2009 article in the Harvard Business Review, but these categories are still very relevant.